Topics: Character Development and Leadership

 Youth Leadership and Character Programming

 In order for a student to resist the pressures and negative influences in their lives, they need to have a strong internal compass.
 That compass is their character.
 Risk avoidance depends on that internal moral guide that leads them to make decisions that will positively impact their futures as well as the people around them.
-Just Say YES speakers encourage character development in every school program.

 What is Character?

 Character is what motivates a person’s thoughts and actions.
 It is the inner self made up of personality traits.
 It is also taught.
 Students learn character development through example and education.
 We want to grow teens with strong character that will help them build a successful future.

 Good character includes certain characteristics: